 Renting a spreader makes topdressing your lawn with Soil³ easier.
 Photo by Hillary Thompson.

 Once you have topdressed you can plant or seed directly in the Soil3.
 No need for tilling - let the plant roots do that for you.

 When you are finished planting you can apply a light layer of mulch such as pine straw or my favorite, triple shred hardwood.
 But please, STOP USING THE COLORED MULCH!
 I know it is enticing, but the reality is that is just chopped up pallets dyed because they would look awful in their natural color.
 You have no way of knowing if that wood was treated or exposed to harmful chemicals.
 Stick to natural mulches that break down and improve your plot of Earth over time.

 There has never been a better soil created for raised bed gardening.
 Remember each BigYellowBag of Soil3 holds 1 cubic yard, so you can plan appropriately for your raised bed needs.
 (Use this calculator to figure out how much you need.)

 I recommend filling new beds entirely with Soil3 and planting right in it.
 Then, topdressing existing raised beds every season to ensure the best development for all your plants.
 No need to till it in.

 I will confess, it was like a giant light bulb moment for me when I realized I could use Soil3 as my container soil.
 Most composts, especially those that are exclusively animal-manure based, are too heavy for successful container gardening.

 All my container gardens have thrived since transitioning from traditional potting soil.
 This change has reduced my irrigation needs significantly, especially through the winter.
-I have beautiful planters 12 months of the year growing exclusively in Soil3 organic compost.
+I have beautiful planters 12 months of the year growing exclusively in Soil3 humus compost.
 Plus, I have eliminated all that non-recyclable plastic from using lots of potting soil bags.
 It’s a win-win!

 Here's an article I wrote about Summer Container Planting in Soil³.